-Before we get into all of that, download The Krazy Coupon Lady app for money-saving hacks on all of that other stuff you need for school, too.
+Before we get into all of that, text HACKS to 57299 or download The Krazy Coupon Lady app for money-saving hacks on all of that other stuff you need for school, too.

 33 Places to Find Free College Textbooks Online